 Over the colonial times, odd sorts of attractions came to existence in western countries: the human zoos.
 This is widely unknown or ignored by a majority of people.

 Those attractions were made to justify the positive role of colonization.
-As a matter of fact, after the western States by then had gone to tour around the world, for many centuries, to explore territories (with their so called explorers), then conquer those territories, plunder them, murder and exploit the people who were living there (slavery, colonization, exterminations, etc…).
+As a matter of fact, after the western States by then had gone to tour around the world, for many centuries, to explore territories, then conquer those territories, plunder them, murder and exploit the people who were living there (slavery, colonization, exterminations, etc…).

 Western masses by then not very well aware about what was going on when their States were encountering nonwestern people overseas, started demanding explanations from their governments to know about the merits of those repeated long trips at sea, to know what was happening in those countries where Europeans used to go, to know about the lifestyle and civilization of the people who were living overseas… in short, the western opinion was wondering.